Integrative Protocol for children with Nervous System and Sensory Dysregulation

 Clinical history: pregnancy, birth, psychomotor development, breastfeeding, school, habits, and environment.

-Observation of behavior and muscle tone.
+Observation of behavior and muscle tone testing.

 Assessment of: Persistent primitive and postural reflexes.